charles-clerk-dev/new-wave-stack/README.md

 - Static Types with [TypeScript](https://typescriptlang.org)

 ## Development
-- Install Netlify CLI
-    If you don't already have the Netlify CLI downloaded, run:
-    ```she
-    npm i -g netlify-cli@latest
-    ```

 - Sign Up with Clerk

     If you haven't **[signed up with Clerk](https://dashboard.clerk.dev/sign-up)** yet.
 Do so now.